plomgrading/plom/doc/source/unknown_pages.rst

 ----------

 "Good collisions" are caused for example by re-scanning a page.
-These can be dealt with similarly to Unknown Pages in the Manager tool.
+These can be dealt with similarly to Unknown Pages in the :doc:`Manager tool <manage>`.
 "Bad collisions" come from accidental reuse of papers e.g., from double-printing.
 This is a much more serious problem, see :doc:`scanning` and :doc:`faq`.